wp-plugins/vicomi-comment-system/readme.txt

 1. Spam filtering, URL filtering.
 Spam blacklist moderation tools.
 1. Statistics tools.
 1. SSL dashboard loginõ
-1. Emotion box - allow your user to tag their emotion regarding each comment.
+1. Smuggies.
+Smuggies are the number of votes for each comment.
+Move your mouse over a comment and share your opinion.

 == Installation ==